-Students should familiarize themselves with Testing Centre procedures and hours of operation before arriving to write the exam (see: http://www.uleth.ca/teachingcentre/testing-centre).
 Access is granted on a first-come, first-served basis.
 Once you enter the facility, you will be required to present valid picture ID (either your student card or a valid driver's license) and to fill out a brief form that registers your exam.
 All students must submit their exam by the closing date and time of the testing centre.
 Please allow yourself adequate time to complete your exam.
 It is strongly recommended that students write the exam as early as possible during the scheduled exam time because seating in the Testing Centre is limited and demand for seats is high.

-(3) Email: Other than posts to Moodle, my primary method of communicating with you for general notices and points of interest to supplement course material will be via in-class announcements or by email to the class listserv.
-Please check your U of L email account on a regular basis, or have that account forwarded to your preferred email provider.
+(3) Email: All course information will be available on Moodle and Course Announcements will be sent to your U of L account.
+Please check your U of L email account on a daily basis, or have that account forwarded to your preferred email provider.
 Please do your best to remember to do regular housekeeping of your U of L account so that you do not miss important notices that relate to this course due to a full mailbox.
-Occasionally you will also receive emails from the account Memorandum,

-Department regarding Extra Credit Participation (check that your junk/spam filter allows this account to send to your U of L account).
+Occasionally, you will receive emails from the account Memorandum, Department regarding Extra Credit Participation or other notices (check that your junk/spam filter allows this account to send to your U of L account).